Project Conception in the Project Management Lifecycle

-Product Conception Purpose
+Product Conception PCB Purpose

-The electronic product development must have a tightly described scope, defining what the product is required to do and, importantly, what it is not required to do.
+Electronic product development must have a tightly described scope, defining what the product is required to do and, importantly, what it is not required to do.
 The main driver for the scope definition is an understanding of the customers and their expectations.
 This knowledge allows early identification and mitigation of development pain points, influencing design decisions to avoid issues and create opportunities for improvement.

 The conception phase will also bring together cross-domain viewpoints from a broad range of stakeholders to influence the development process.
 For example, circuit designers, component sourcing, PCB layout, and manufacturing all have an input to make.
-Developing electronic devices can sometimes be a discipline with a narrow field of view, focused on technical details of the device rather than the bigger picture of how it will be used.
+Developing electronic devices can sometimes be a discipline with a narrow field of view, focused on the technical details of the device rather than the bigger picture of how it will be used.
 Getting involvement from users, sales and marketing, management, and other interested parties can reduce the risk of developing a product that the market doesn’t want.

-The main benefit of running a product conception activity is preventing the development process from running with incomplete or erroneous information that adversely affects the final design.
+The main benefit of running a product conception PCB activity is preventing the development process from running with incomplete or erroneous information that adversely affects the final design.
 In addition, it should result in the agreement between all stakeholders that the proposed product is what everyone wants and what the end customers need.